RhymeForge ยท Word page

 Why stimuli rhymes the way it does

 Stimuli is three-syllable, its rhyme-relevant vowel sitting on the short /ษช/, then it ends on an open vowel.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 52, assonance 11,798, and consonance 0.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 186 matches, family rhymes 0, additive and subtractive together 2040, assonance 2,017, and consonance 0.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 In practice: start at the top of the perfect column, scan family next, and reach for the assonance pool when the strict matches feel worn.
 A lyric that uses only strict rhymes for stimuli tends to read as dated; the contemporary ear forgives โ€” and often prefers โ€” the slant.

 More songwriting tools